DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 # Integration examples

-Here are some examples of integration with the main e-wallets available on the market.
+In this topic, we present integration examples with the main e-wallets available on the market.
+The examples comprehend the scenario for encrypted cards, in which `WalletKey` and other token identifiers are required in the authorization.

+> If the merchant will send the authorization request with decrypted card data, please refer to [Decrypted card].

 # Apple Pay ™